LiquidPlayer/LiquidCore/README.md

 If you have a non-standard configuration for your app, you may have to change some of these values.
 For example, `bundler_output` for Android assumes that your resources directory is at `<app-module>/src/main/res`.
 This is the Android Studio default.
 If you have changed this to something else, you will need to update this property.

 Bundling is a convenient way to test and package your JavaScript projects.
 The bundler uses [Metro](https://facebook.github.io/metro/) to package up all of your required node modules into a single file that can be packaged as a resource in your app.
-If you are running on the Android Emulator or iOS Simulator, you can run a local server on your development machine and hot-edit your JavaScript code by `npm run server` in your project root.
+If you are running on the Android Emulator or iOS Simulator, you can run a local server on your development machine and hot-edit your JavaScript code by `npx liquidcore server` in your project root.
 If you are using the `Bundle` API (described below), and your app is built in debug mode, it will first attempt to get the bundles from the server.
 If the server is not available, it will use the automated bundle packaged at build time.
 In release mode, it will always use the packaged bundle.

 ## Usage